lp-wan/archi/revised-schc-architecture.md

 ~~~~~~~~
 {: #Fig-lpwan-deployment title='LPWAN deployment'}

-## 6Lo deployment
+## 6Lo deployments

 This section considers deployment scenarios as defined in {{SCHCo15dot4}}.
+  The terminology is updated to reflect this of the current document.

-In the first deployment, a 6Lo Node in a SCHC-Lo network commmunicates with an
+In a first deployment, a 6Lo Node (6LN) in a SCHC-Lo network commmunicates
-external host on the Internet.
+  with an external host on the Internet.
+In this scenario, the 6LN is in direct
+  communication with the 6Lo Border Router (6LBR).
+SCHC datagrams are only
+  carried over the SCHC-Lo network, between the 6LN.
+The CoAP header and payload
+  are sent in clear (no encryption), and we assume that the SCHC datagram is
+  small enough to fit in a single 802.15.4 frame.

 ~~~~~~~~
                   6LN                6LBR             External host